How to install Rosetta

 In most cases, you won't notice any difference in the performance of an app that needs Rosetta.
 But you should contact the app developer to enquire about a version that can natively use the full power and performance of Apple silicon.

 Which apps need Rosetta?

 To identify apps that need Rosetta or can use Rosetta:

 - From the File menu in the menu bar, choose Get Info.

 - See the information labelled Kind:

-- Application (Intel) means the app only supports Intel processors and needs Rosetta to work on Mac computers with Apple silicon.
+- Application (Intel) means the app only supports Intel processors and requires Rosetta to work on a Mac with Apple silicon.

 - Application (Universal) means the app supports both Apple silicon and Intel processors, and uses Apple silicon by default.
 Universal apps don't need Rosetta.